-Domestic abuse/violence
+Domestic Abuse/Violence

-Peover Superior Endowed Primary School believes that all our pupils have the right to be safe at school and also in their own homes.
+(Insert name of school/setting) believes that all our pupils have the right to be safe at school and also in their own homes.
 We are aware that all children can witness and be adversely affected by domestic abuse.

 As an Operation Encompass school, we are alert to the indicators of abuse, and we have a planned approach to supporting children in a proactive way.
-We do this by awareness raising work with parents, staff and pupils and working with the PCSO and NSPCC.
+We do this by (identify specific preventative/awareness raising work with parents, staff and pupils and intervention work to support children affected by domestic abuse).

-The Domestic Abuse Act 2021 received Royal Assent on 29 April 2021.
-The Act introduces the first ever statutory definition of domestic abuse and recognises the impact of domestic abuse on children, as victims in their own right, if they see, hear or experience the effects of abuse.
+The Domestic Abuse Act 2021 introduces the first ever statutory definition of domestic abuse and recognises the impact of domestic abuse on children, as victims in their own right, if they see, hear or experience the effects of abuse.
 We understand that the term domestic abuse captures a range of different abusive behaviours, including physical, emotional and economic abuse and coercive and controlling behaviour.
-Under the statutory definition, both the person who is carrying out the behaviour and the person to whom the behaviour is directed towards must be aged 16 or over and they must be "personally connected" (as defined in section 2 of the 2021 Act).
+Under the statutory definition, both the person who is carrying out the behaviour and the person to whom the behaviour is directed towards must be aged 16 or over and they must be "personally connected."
+(Domestic Abuse Act 2021, Section 2).